streamr-dev/network/docs/docs/streamr-testnets/testnet-faq.md

 #### As a Delegator can I always withdraw tokens from the Operators that I have delegated to?
 Eventually, yes.
 If there's not enough available balance on the Operator you have delegated on then your withdrawal gets entered into the delegation que.
 When the Operator has an available balance, your tokens will be withdrawn.
 This will take at maximum 30 days and will happen automatically with no further action required.

+#### Do uncollected earnings impact my undelegation amount (Operator withdrawal)?
+Yes.
+Uncollected earnings are not counted in the undelegation process.
+If these uncollected earnings are significant and you want them to be counted then you could manually trigger the collection of earnings before undelegating.

 ## Slashing & kicking
 #### What are the penalties for Testnet 1?